Monstera deliciosa: Fruit

 The fruit of Monstera deliciosa is up to 25 cm long and 3–5 cm diameter, and it looks like a green ear of maize covered with hexagonal scales.
 As the fruit ripens, these scales or platelets fall off the fruit, releasing a strong and sweet scent.
 The smell has been compared to a combination of pineapples and bananas.
 The fruit is edible and safe for humans.

 Fruits of plants of the Araceae (Arum family) often contain raphides and trichosclereids – needle-like structures of calcium oxalate.
 In M. deliciosa, unripe fruit containing these needle-like crystalline structures can cause irritation of the mouth.

 It takes longer than a year for fruits to reach maturity.
 The fruit first shows signs of ripening by the yellowing of its lowest scales.
 As it ripens, the starch that was stored in the green fruit is converted to sugar, giving it its sweet flavor.
 This mechanism is comparable to how banana fruits ripen.
 The strong odor the fruit produces becomes noticeable when it is half-ripe.
 As time passes and the fruit continues to ripen, the odor becomes stronger.
 After it becomes fully ripe, however, the scent deteriorates quickly.

 Distribution and growth

-This plant lives in the humid tropical forests, in the lowlands and middle mountains, in the extreme south of Mexico and also in Belize, Honduras, El Salvador, Costa Rica, Guatemala and Panama.
+This plant lives in the humid tropical forests, in the lowlands and middle mountains, in the extreme south of Mexico and also in Belize, Honduras, El Salvador, Nicaragua, Costa Rica, Guatemala, Cuba, and Panama.
 The seeds fall to the ground, then the seedlings crawl (negative phototropism) until they meet a tree on which to attach.
 The many adjacent roots thus allow the plant to anchor against its new support and reach the canopy light (although it rarely grows in full sun and prefers a light dimmed by the foliage).
-Wild plants can also be found in other parts of North America (Florida), Asia (Malaysia, India), Australia and the Western Mediterranean and Atlantic (Sicily, Portugal, Morocco, Madeira).
+Wild plants can also be found in other parts of North America (Florida), Asia (Malaysia, India), Australia and the Western Mediterranean and Atlantic (Sicily, Mainland Portugal, Morocco, Madeira).